 - TTS, after consultation with the head teacher will advise parents/carers of the incident which occurred and issue a warning. - If the problem continues the travel pass will be suspended for a set period or withdrawn permanently, depending on the seriousness of the incident(s).
-If, after reinstatement following a period of suspension, the difficulties continue, the travel pass (including free pass) or transport facility may be withdrawn permanently. - In the event of suspension or withdrawal of a pass, parents/carers will be required to make their own transport arrangements.
-The transport operator will be informed of the action taken.
+If, after reinstatement following a period of suspension, the difficulties continue, the travel pass (including free pass) or transport facility may be withdrawn permanently.

-6.6.3 Misuse of passes
+- In the event of suspension or withdrawal of a pass, parents/carers will be required to make their own transport arrangements.
+The transport operator will be informed of the action taken. - 5.6.3 Misuse of passes including non-payment for season passes

-If a pass is withdrawn by an operator because of misuse, the incident will be investigated, and a report sought from the school or college.
-Pupils will be responsible for the payment of fares during the period a travel pass is withheld because of misuse.
+If a pass is withdrawn by an operator because of misuse including the use of out-ofdate passes, the incident will be investigated, and a report sought from the school or college.
+Pupils will be responsible for the payment of fares during the period a travel pass is withheld because of misuse or non-payment.
 At the same time a letter will be sent by TTS informing parents/carers of the actions of the County Council.

-7 REVIEW OF TRANSPORT DECISIONS
+6 REVIEW OF TRANSPORT DECISIONS

-A parent/carer has the right to a review of a decision if they believe that the County Council has assessed their entitlement to free transport incorrectly.
+A parent/carer has the right to a review of a decision if they believe that the County Council has assessed their entitlement to free travel incorrectly.